CentreforCities/local_housebuilding_1946_2022/README.md

  Data available is as follows:

-- Output workbooks - Containing total, private, public, local authority, housing association annual housebuilding totals, as well as stock estimates and population 1946-2022.
+- Folder 1: Output workbooks - Containing total, private, public, local authority, housing association annual housebuilding totals, as well as stock estimates and population 1946-2022.
 The data is available at local authority district level (separate geographies pre- and post-1974), 1981 counties, and England totals.
 Most users will want to start here.

-- 'raw' digitised annual housebuilding reports, which provide private and public housebuilding totals at local authority level from 1946-2000.
+- Folder 2:'raw' digitised annual housebuilding reports, which provide private and public housebuilding totals at local authority level from 1946-2000.
 Public housebuilding data can be separated into local authority and housing associations after 1962.

-- R scripts used to knit these annual reports together, and combine them with other datasets to produce stock estimates and continuous datasets to the present-day in the output workbooks.
+- Folder 3: R scripts used to knit these annual reports together, and combine them with other datasets to produce stock estimates and continuous datasets to the present-day in the output workbooks.

-- A workbook containing data on housebuilding, public and private, by new town development corporations between 1950 and 1992 is also available.
+- Folder 4: Data on housebuilding, public and private, by new town development corporations between 1950 and 1992 is also available.

-- Geopackages containing the maps for novel geographies used in this data series, for pre-1974 local authorities and 1981 counties.
+- Folder 5: Geopackages containing the maps for novel geographies used in this data series, for pre-1974 local authorities and 1981 counties.
 They are built using original maps from the ONS Open Geography Portal and released under the Open Government Licence v3.0.

 ## How we got this data
 This data is mostly the product of a digitisation project led by the Centre for Cities in 2024.